ResonanceNearby/example-web/README.md

 or you can host it on your web server.
 HTTPS protocol is necessary to get access to microphone.

-## How example works
+## How this example works
 When page load you will be prompted to input payload.
 Payload is the data that will be available to all nearby devices.
 Search is automatically started after that.
-When nearby device is detected line "Found: <payload>" will be printed to screen.
+When nearby device is detected line "Found: `another_payload`" will be printed to screen.
 Search is stopped when page closed.

 You can use this example with example-ios and example-android to see how cross-platform discovery works.